SeriousM/seriousm.github.io/_posts/2014-07-29-experience-as-interviewer.md

 date:   2014-07-29 11:54:00
 categories: Work
 ---
-Recently I did a lot of interviews for my developer team and I thought is summarize my experiences.
+Recently I did a lot of interviews for my developer team and I thought I summarize my experiences.
 Maybe it helps interviewers and/or candidates.

 ### 1. Calm down, we are all just humans

 **Interviewer**

   - The candidate will be nervous because it's a not-so-common situation for him/her.
 Just because you interviewed a lot people already you can't expect that everyone is doing well in that situation.
-  - Candidates are usually have doubt about their person and their skills.
-Try to talk with them or even make some jokes before the interview starts and break the ice; that way you can satisfy their need to get accepted as a person and focus on the skills during the interview.
+  - Candidates usually have some sort of doubt about their person and/or their skills.
+Try to talk with them or even make some jokes before the interview to break the ice; that way you can satisfy their need to get accepted as a person and they can focus on their skills during the interview.

 **Candidate**